H. Dimurthala Stadium

 H. Dimurthala Stadium (Stadion H. Dimurthala), previously known as Lampineung Stadium is a football-specific stadium located in Banda Aceh, Aceh, Indonesia.
-The stadium holds 20,000 people and it is a homebase for Persiraja Banda Aceh and Liga 3 club Kuala Nanggroe.
+The stadium holds 7,000 people and it is a homebase for Persiraja Banda Aceh and Liga 3 club Kuala Nanggroe.

 Facilities

 Since the stadium is mainly used for football match, it does not have athletic track.
 It has dressing rooms, a secretariat room, and a press conference room.
 The single seats are only available for VIP at the west tribune.
 Since 2018, all tribunes have been roofed.

-Usage
+Usages

 It is currently used mostly for football matches.
 Besides that, it was also used for government employment test and as a venue for music concerts, such as: Peterpan and Maher Zain.